cdr-stats/cdr-stats/docs/source/celery/celery-configuration.rst

     BROKER_USER = "root"
     BROKER_PASSWORD = "root"
     BROKER_VHOST = "localhost"

     CELERY_RESULT_BACKEND = "amqp"

 --------------------------------------
 Launch celery/celerybeat in debug mode
 --------------------------------------

-If it is not required to run celeryd and celerybeat as a daemon then

 To run celeryd ::